A Faithful Discretization of the Verbose Persistent Homology Transform: Codimension-Zero Reconstruction

+\begin{proof} First, we note that since $S$ is assumed to be simplex-isolating for $K$, if $S$ is not simplex-isolating for $\sigma$, then $\sigma$ is not a simplex of $K$ and thus must have $k$-indegree~$0$, which is the value returned on \alglnref{inkdeg:notasimplex}.

-\begin{proof} We prove the claim inductively on $j= \dim(\simComp)$.
-For the base case ($j=0$), let~$k>j$ and consider the zero-simplex $[v]$.
+Suppose then that $S$ is simplex isolating for $\sigma$.
+We prove the claim inductively on~$j= \dim(\sigma)$.
+For the base case $j=0$, consider the zero-simplex $[v]$.
+Let~$h_\dir \colon \simComp \to \R$ be the filter function for direction $\dir$.
 We note that this base case is a generalization of \cite[Lemma~11]{belton2019reconstructing}.
-Let~$f_1 \colon \simComp \to \R$ be the filter function for direction $\dir_1$.
-We note that, unlike in \cite[Lemma~11]{belton2019reconstructing}, we are only making an argument for the $k$-indegree at a single vertex and not all vertices.
+However, unlike in \cite[Lemma~11]{belton2019reconstructing}, we are only making an argument for the $k$-indegree at a single vertex and not all vertices.
 As such, we can relax the requirement that no two vertices in $\simComp_0$ have the same height in direction $\dir$ and just require that no vertices in $\simComp_0 \setminus \{v\}$ have the same height in direction $\dir$ as $v$.
-Thus, we have that $k$-indegree of $\sigma$ is equal to the number of~$k$-simplices that have height~$f(v)$, which, by \lemref{count}, is: \begin{linenomath}
+Thus, we have that $k$-indegree of $\sigma$ is equal to the number of~$k$-simplices that have height~$h_\dir(v)$, which, by \lemref{count}, is \begin{linenomath}

 \end{linenomath} In \algref{inkdeg}, notice that if $\sigma$ is a single vertex, we do not enter the loop that starts on \alglnref{inkdeg:for}.
 Thus, the return value is exactly the number given in \eqnref{countkinvert}.